Lac-Mégantic rail disaster: Derailment and explosion

 With all the locomotives shut down, the air compressor no longer supplied air to the air brake system.
 As air leaked from the brake system, the main air reservoirs were slowly depleted, gradually reducing the effectiveness of the locomotive air brakes.
 At 00:56, the air pressure had dropped to a point at which the combination of locomotive air brakes and hand brakes could no longer hold the train, and it began to roll downhill toward Lac-Mégantic, just over 7 mi away.
 A witness recalled watching the train moving slowly toward Lac-Mégantic without the locomotive lights on.
 The track was not equipped with track circuits to alert the rail traffic controller to the presence of a runaway train.
-About ten minutes before the derailment occurred, firefighter Jean-Luc Montminy who was heading home after helping put out the fire on the original locomotive of the train, was stopped at a railway crossing located on Quebec Route 161, located just south-east of where the train began to roll.
+About ten minutes before the derailment occurred, firefighter Jean-Luc Montminy, who was heading home after helping put out the fire on the original locomotive of the train, was stopped at a railway crossing on Quebec Route 161, located just south-east of where the train began to roll.
 He stated that the crossing had activated and was warning of an oncoming train, but after waiting for some time, he heard no horn or any signal that a train was approaching.
 Thinking that the crossing was malfunctioning, he proceeded over the intersection when just as he had finished crossing, a train without its headlights or horn passed through at a very fast speed.
-Montminy recognized that it was the same train he had responded to hours earlier, and quickly returned to Nantes to inform other firefighters about what he had just witnessed.
+Montminy recognised that it was the same train he had responded to hours earlier, and quickly returned to Nantes to inform other firefighters about what he had just witnessed.
 Gathering momentum on the long downhill slope, the train entered the town of Lac-Mégantic at high speed.
 The TSB's final report concluded that the train was travelling at 105 km/h, more than six times the typical speed for that location.
 The rail line in this area is on a curve and has a speed limit for trains of 16 km/h as it is located at the west end of the Mégantic rail yard.